ltskinner/machine-learning/books/representation_learning_NLP/README.md

   - the inverse dictionary stuff is pretty neat. may be worthwhile to implement as practice
   - sememes appear to be the future
   - honestly, JHUs nlp group with relation to biomedical may be very strong
+- ch 14:
+  - non-Euclidian geometries for neural network architectures
+- deep representation learning for multi-modal information retrieval through directionally augmented queries
+  - hyperplane
+  - orientation
+  - non-euclidian
+- general comment:
+  - there are all these models
+  - each models hidden states are fully relative
+  - like two models that operate on identical data are very, very different
+    - is there something that could be exploited there?
+    - two functionally equivalent models, io to io
+    - while the hidden states are indeed a black box to a human, what if there was an arbitrage process for model to exhange information in their latent spaces or hidden dimensions?
+    - like we have signals based on concrete shared inputs and shared outputs
+    - literally, could even use the same model arch, with weights trained on N different runs
+    - the stochastic nature of training is something to think about
+    - another question though: what is the difference between two distinct models, and two parallel paths within the "same" NN.
+Why arent neural components modular? well, because we have foregone explicit human understandable interface data structures for machine understandble data structures, with computational efficiency as a defining attribute